scala-ts/scala-ts/docs/index.md

 ![Akka HTTP & Svelte example](assets/demo-akka-http-svelte/components.svg)

-*Scala-TS* is not [Scala.js](https://www.scala-js.org/); Scala.js is a great tool to port Scala code to JavaScript, so it can be executed as any JS functions, whereas Scala-TS is focused on transpiling only data model types.
+*Scala-TS* is not [Scala.js](https://www.scala-js.org/); Scala.js is a great tool to port Scala code to JavaScript, so it can be executed as any JS functions, whereas Scala-TS is focused on transpiling only data model types (so the frontend itself is coded in TypeScript, not in Scala).

 *Input Scala:*